jcranston/coding-challenges/ai_context/ai_prompt_examples.md

 ## For AI Assistants
 - Always check for a relevant context file before starting a workflow.
 - If the user does not specify a file, ask if there is a context file you should follow.
+- **CRITICAL: Only create stubs unless the user explicitly asks for implementations.**
+- **CRITICAL: Before presenting any code, manually verify all lines respect the 80-character limit.
+This applies to function signatures, docstrings, and all other code.**
+- **CRITICAL: Always place problems in their canonical topic directory (e.g., dynamic programming problems in `dynamic_programming/`).**
+- **CRITICAL: When updating tags.md, verify the exact directory path by checking the filesystem, including the topic directory.**
+- **CRITICAL: Always run `make lint` before presenting code to catch W293, E261, and other common errors.**
 - If you are unsure about a step, ask the user or refer to the context files in this directory.

 ## For Users